-Postgraduate week 2021 - A mature student's perspective
+Postgraduate study - A mature student's perspective

-It’s the final day of postgraduate week, and today we meet Clive Thomas, Commercial Planning Manager at Manor Marine, who has recently completed the MSc Project Management course at Solent.
+Today we meet Clive Thomas, Commercial Planning Manager at Manor Marine, who has recently completed the MSc Project Management course at Solent.

 We caught up with Clive, who shared his thoughts on being a mature student, how he managed to maintain his work/life balance, and advice he would give to those thinking of embarking on a postgraduate course at Solent.